-These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the deferred offering United States of America (U.S. GAAP).
-The accompanying consolidated financial statements include the accounts of the Company's wholly owned subsidiaries.
+These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP), as defined by the Financial Accounting Standards Board (FASB) and include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 All U.S. dollar (USD) amounts presented, except per share amounts, are stated in thousands, unless otherwise indicated.